-Palazzo de Piro dates back to the 16th century, built by the famous Maltese architect & engineer of the Order of St. John, Girolamo Cassar.
-Originally consisted of three large halls, it was turned into a cultural & exhibitions centre after extensive restoration works in 2005.
+Palazzo de Piro dates back to the 16th century, built by a famous Maltese engineer of the Order of St. John.
+Originally consisting of three large halls, it was turned into a cultural & exhibitions centre after extensive restoration works.

-Both of them contain rich private collections; objects and tools related to ancient trades, historical patrimonial artefacts collected by Maltese parishes, painted panels from the Spanish Romanesque period, liturgical clothing, paintings from local & foreign artists and a series of wooden contemporary sculptures.
+The palace houses “The Museum of Tools, Trades & Traditions”.
+A private collection of 2.000 objects and tools related to ancient trades, historical patrimonial artefacts collected by Maltese parishes, painted panels from the Spanish Romanesque period, liturgical clothing, paintings from local & foreign artists and a series of wooden contemporary sculptures.

 #7 Mdina streets – each one has a story to tell

-The medieval city has many a tale to tell; historical gossip, interesting facts, stories of sacrifice, joy, love and even some with an eerie and mysterious twist.
-Large squares with flowers, bastions with an amazing view, baroque buildings and impressive palaces come out surprisingly in every corner.
+The medieval city has many tales to unfold; historical gossip, stories of sacrifice, joy, love and even some with an eerie and mysterious twist.
+Large squares with flowers, tall bastions, baroque buildings and impressive palaces come out surprisingly in every corner.

 Roam through Mdina’s quaint streets, once trod by nobles and knights, and listen to the Silent City.
 Getting lost in that maze is definitely one of the best things to do in the old capital (if not the best).